saucelabs/sauce-docs/docs/test-fairy/app-distribution/app-versioning.md

 ## Android

-Two fields identify a build:
+For Android apps, TestFairy utilizes two fields to identify a build:

 - **versionCode** - A positive integer used as an internal version number.
 - **versionName** — A string used as the version number shown to users.